 Ebenezer Scrooge is arguably one of the most famous literary figures in history.
 Even people who haven’t read the Charles Dickens classic, A Christmas Carol have heard of Ebenezer Scrooge.

-Scrooge has been portrayed by many different actors in radio, cartoon, and live action since the book was written.
+Scrooge has been portrayed by many different actors in radio, cartoons, and live-action since the book was written.
 From Classic tellings such as the 1984 movie starring George C. Scott to more comical versions such as the Muppets version starring Michael Caine or the Jetsons episode, A Jetson Christmas Carol, it’s clear that Scrooge has left his mark on the English speaking culture.

 In addition, if you’ve never read the original story and want to reread it, it can be picked up for free digitally from Amazon for Kindle.